NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 This tutorial starts with building up your `configuration.nix` from first principles, explaining each step.
 If you prefer, you can skip ahead to the [sample configuration](sample-nixos-config) section.
 :::

-We start with an empty `configuration.nix`:
+We start with a minimal `configuration.nix`:

 ```nix
 { config, pkgs, ... }: